 - In first position, the directory containing the current project file. - In last position, the default project directory.
 This default project directory is part of the GNAT installation and is the standard place to install project files giving access to standard support libraries.
-Section 19.2.2 [Installing a library], page 219 - In between, all the directories referenced in the environment variable ADA_PROJECT_PATH if it exists.
+Section 19.2.2 [Installing a library], page 225

+• In between, all the directories referenced in the environment variables GPR_PROJECT_PATH and ADA_PROJECT_PATH if they exist, and in that order.